SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-02-efficacies-dont-average.md

-A couple days ago, commenting at [TheZvi](https://thezvi.wordpress.com/2021/12/01/fda-votes-on-molunpiravir/#comment-15907), I blithely averaged efficacies from the early and late cohots of the molnupiravir.
+A couple days ago, commenting at [TheZvi](https://thezvi.wordpress.com/2021/12/01/fda-votes-on-molunpiravir/#comment-15907), I blithely averaged efficacies from the early and late cohorts of the molnupiravir trial.
 Fellow commenter Thomas pointed out that this is not correct.
 This post is a _mea culpa_ and a lesson to myself on How to Do It Right.